nazwhale/hyko-website/content/legal/privacy-policy.md

 **If you are using our software as an employer**

-Hyko shall be the data processor (as defined in the GDPR) of the payroll information and personal data of employees that you provide to us through our software, and you, as the employer, shall remain the data controller of such information and be responsible for this data.
+Onfolk shall be the data processor (as defined in the GDPR) of the payroll information and personal data of employees that you provide to us through our software, and you, as the employer, shall remain the data controller of such information and be responsible for this data.
 We shall process this personal data in accordance with the terms of this privacy policy and our terms and conditions of business.

 **If you are using our software as an employee**

 Your employer shall remain the data controller of the information you have provided to them and also to us through the use of our application.
 This privacy policy sets out how we process your personal data on behalf of your employers and the rights that you have in relation to such information.

-Hyko shall be collectively referred to as “Hyko”, “we”, “us” or “our” in this privacy notice).
+Onfolk shall be collectively referred to as “Onfolk”, “we”, “us” or “our” in this privacy notice).

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.